 Introduction

-This chapter focuses on the skills the team lead will utilize during the visit and describes the team lead’s activities.The audience for this chapter is anyone who has been or would like to become a team lead.
-It also provides useful information for team members.
+This chapter focuses on the skills the team lead will utilize during the visit and describes the team lead’s activities.

 I. Building a Professional Team

 The team lead is responsible for ensuring that all team members can participate equally and effectively.
 Accreditation site visits occur in a variety of settings, including public and private higher education institutions, K-12 agencies, and charter schools; and it is likely that at least one team member will be unfamiliar with either the setting or type of institution.
 For this reason, an important part of the team lead’s role is to describe contextual issues of the particular visit (e.g., institutional cultures and structures, recent changes in leadership, budget or enrollment issues), explain relevant terminology (e.g. “reflective practitioner,” “critical theory,” “highly qualified teachers”), and shape group discussions so that all members have opportunities to participate fully in making team decisions.